 The Mystic Chorale

-Watch this awesome video and let it inspire you to join this awesome community chorus or attend one of our energizing, inspiring concerts.
+Watch these awesome videos and let them inspire you to join this awesome community chorus or attend one of our energizing, inspiring concerts.
 Your presence, voice, energy, and visions are welcome.

 We shall bring all of our awesome past into the present to be part of the future of the